krukow/vsts-flow-metrics/doc/README.md

         (storage/load-state-changes-from-cache
           (storage/cache-changes "wiql/closed-features-30d.wiql")))

-;; in the future you can just look in cache and find the timestamped json file, e.g., (def features-closed-30d
+;; in the future you can load changes from cache:
+(def features-closed-30d
         (storage/load-state-changes-from-cache
           "cache/2018-03-22T03:18-closed-features-30d.wiql.json"))

-;; compute the time intervals that the features where in each state (def features-closed-30d-ints (intervals-in-state features-closed-30d))
+;; compute the time-intervals spent in each state
+(def features-closed-30d-ints (intervals-in-state features-closed-30d))

 ;; or using ->>